-Are you looking for love and also believe that shape-shifting reptilian aliens control the Earth?
+This article originally appeared on VICE UKAre you looking for love and also believe that shape-shifting reptilian aliens control the Earth?
 Do you like posting cherry blossom petal pictures on Instagram and discussing the 9/11 Truth?
 Well you're in luck, because there is now a dating site just for you!
-Launched on the 13th of April, Awake Dating is the brainchild of self-proclaimed Australian "truther" Jarrod Fidden and joins the likes of Dating Freedom Lovers and Paranormal Date.
+Launched on the April 13, Awake Dating is the brainchild of self-proclaimed Australian "truther" Jarrod Fidden and joins the likes of Dating Freedom Lovers and Paranormal Date.

 VICE: Can you describe what you mean by the term "awake"?

 Jarrod Fidden: The meaning differs from person to person.
 For me, it's somebody who is more on an in-depth critical thinker, they question the mainstream narrative.Have you always been "awake" or did that worldview come later on in life?